Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

   ``Data<std::pair<I,L> >``.
 There is however an important difference in how labels and inputs are treated in machine learning.
 We often like, especially for unsupervised methods, to only use the inputs, thus viewing the object as an ``UnlabeledData<I>``.
-  For evaluation of the model, we also want to first get the set inputs, acquire the set of predictions of the model and compare this set of predictions with the set of labels using a loss function.
+  For evaluation of the model, we also want to first get the set of inputs, acquire the set of predictions of the model and compare this set of predictions with the set of labels using a loss function.
 Instead of seeing input-label pairs as a fixed grouping, we would like to view them as two separate datasets which are conveniently bound together.
 And this is